 Sweet pickle relish has always been in our version of potato salad.

-How to Make Southern Potato Salad
+How to Make this Homemade Potato Salad

-Cover them with water and bring them to a boil for about 15 minutes UNCOVERED or until tender.
+Step 4: Cover them with water and bring them to a boil for about 15 minutes UNCOVERED or until tender.
 Drain in a colander.

-Let the potatoes cool completely before mixing them so they won’t crumble.
+Step 5: Let the potatoes cool completely before mixing them so they won’t crumble.
 I actually put mine in a bowl in the refrigerator for about an hour.

-Plan to give your potato salad several hours in the frig before diving in.
+Plan to give your potato salad several hours in the refrigerator before diving in.
 The flavors get better and better as the hours go by. (usually 4-6 is plenty of time).
 As I mentioned earlier, making it a day or 2 before is even better if you have time.

 If you happen to have any leftovers, they will keep just fine for about 4 days in the refrigerator.
-If your potato has been at room temperature longer than 2 hours (or 1 hour if the temperature is over 90 degrees F), discard any leftovers since bacteria can grow if left out longer.
+If your potato salad has been at room temperature longer than 2 hours (or 1 hour if the temperature is over 90 degrees F), discard any leftovers since bacteria can grow if left out longer.

 Oh, I have a question.
 How do you like your potato salad?
 Warm or Cold?
 I like it warm.
 Is that weird?